 Horn Gap Lightning Arrester

-Horn gap type lightning arrester consists of two horn-shaped metal rods separated by a small gap as shown in the diagram.
+Horn gap Types of Lightning Arresters consist of two horn-shaped metal rods separated by a small gap as shown in the diagram.

 The horns are constructed so that the distance between horns increases gradually toward the top. this horn assembly is mounted on the porcelain insulator and one end of the horn is connected to the line through a choke and resistor.
 While the other end is connected to the ground.